 The bravas of Tomàs de Sarrià

-Another classic that has been going on for years and years.
-Edu, from @bravasbarcelona he told us a lot about him when we made the route through the best bravas in Barcelona.
+Another classic dish that has been making a name for itself for years and years.
+Edu, from @bravasbarcelona, told us a lot about it when we did the route through the best bravas in Barcelona.

-Edu explained to us that Tomàs was not in the number one position in his ranking because it deserved a position above, zero, the lifetime title of the best patatas bravas in town.
+Edu explained to us that Tomàs was not in the number one position in his ranking because it deserved a position above, zero, the lifetime title of the best patatas bravas in the city.
 A good all i oli and spicy oil on top.
 Nothing more.

 📍 C/ Major de Sarrià, 49

-Sandwiches, tortillas and liquor.
-This is what attracts the attention of this typical tapas restaurant in the Plaza de Eivissa, open since 1920 .
+Bocatas, tortillas and liquor.
+This is what attracts the attention of this typical tapas place in Plaza de Eivissa, open since 1920.

-Although back then it was called Bar del Loro (because he literally had a parrot at the door and everyone knew him) it has now become a reputable bar where you can have tapas by the bucketload, and have fun browsing their little bottles of liquor (some have counted up to 3000).
+Although back then it was called Bar del Loro (because it literally had a parrot at the door and everyone knew him) it has now become a reputable bar where you can have tapas by the bucketload, and have fun snacking on their little bottles of liquor (some have counted up to 3000).

-Just to see the local worth going, the facade and wooden doors are original (recovered in 2006 at the request of the City Council).
-But after marveling at the well-preserved, neighborhood-style restaurant, you will stay to try one of its 37 types of tortillas, or its entrepanes, which occupy up to three pages of its menu.
+Just to see the place is worth going, the facade and wooden doors are original (recovered in 2006 at the request of the City Council).
+But after marveling at the local so well preserved and so neighborhood, you will stay to try some of its 37 types of tortillas, or their entrepanes, which occupy up to three sheets of his letter.

 📍 Pl. d’Eivissa, 10

 The Russian salad is another of those dishes that do not serve to test the quality of a place.
 It seems so simple, but it is so complex.
 From the quality and cooking of the potatoes to the texture of the mayonnaise.
-From the type of vegetables chosen, to deciding between tuna or bonito or changing it for a more daring ingredient, as is the case with the one we have chosen.
+From the type of vegetables chosen, deciding between tuna or bonito or changing it for another more daring ingredient, as is the case of the one we choose.

-It is very difficult to choose just one salad, but today we want to talk about Contracorrent, which prepares it with roast chicken.
-The chunks of well roasted, salted meat give a different touch to the traditional salad, but transport us to the same plane of the one we have eaten all our lives.
-There are others (the Superclàssic, with tuna tartar or the traditional Buenavista), but this Contracorrent is already among the tops of the city.
+It is very difficult to decide on just one salad, but today we want to talk about the one from Contracorrent, which prepares it with roast chicken.
+The chunks of well roasted meat, salted, give it a different touch to the traditional salad, but they transport us to the same plane of the one we have eaten all our lives.
+There are others (such as Buenavista), but this one at Contracorrent is already among the tops of the city.

 📍C/ de Ribes, 35

 That Bar La Plata continues to resist despite (or thanks to) the tourist avalanche of the streets where it is located is a surprise and a joy.
-A Barcelona tapas bar full of charm that charms locals, surprised that something like this can still survive in the Gothic, and tourists, delighted to stumble upon such an exotic corner.
-In La Plata you can (and should) order many things, but especially its fried fish.
+A Barcelona tapas bar loaded with charm that enamors locals, surprised that something like this can still survive in the Gothic, and tourists, joyful to stumble upon such an exotic corner.
+In La Plata you can (and should) order many things, but above all its fried fish.

-The fried anchovies are the kings of the bar, but you should also make room for their skewer of butifarra omelette and their tomato salad.
+The fried anchovies are the kings of the bar, but you should also make room for its skewer of butifarra omelette and its tomato salad.

-A renovated tapas bar in Barcelona that, for some reason, has become very fashionable.
-Located on the border between the Raval and Sant Antoni, El Pollo has an updated gastronomic offer in which the tortillas are its main hallmark.
+A renovated lifelong Barcelona tapas bar that, for some reason, has become very trendy.
+Located on the border between Raval and Sant Antoni, El Pollo has an updated gastronomic offer in which tortillas are its main hallmark.

-The classic omelette is delicious, but they also have tuna and mushrooms with truffle, which make this tapas place a temple to the original omelette.
+The classic one is already very good, but they also have tuna and mushroom with truffle, which make this tapas place a temple to the original omelette.

 📍 C/del Tigre, 31